While Goose VPN surely has its pros, we recommend checking our top services first before buying.

 Though there have been cases of users complaining about misinformation, Goose VPN’s customer support team is generally quite efficient.

 Goose VPN offers both monthly and yearly package options.
-The yearly plan is their recommended plan for $59.88 ($4.99 a month) and has no data limit.
+The 3-year plan is their recommended plan for $99.00 ($2.75 a month) and has no data limit.
 With monthly plans, you have two options: 50 GB of data and unlimited data.
-The 50 GB plan is cheaper and costs $2.99 per month while the unlimited plan costs $12.99 monthly.
+The 2-year plan is cheaper and costs $2.99 per month.
+The 1 year plan costs $4.99/month while the 1-month plan is $12.99 monthly.
 In case you’re skeptical about the service, they offer a 30-day free trial with full access to all features.

 Goose requires you to enter your payment information before you can use the free trial.
 If you come to a negative conclusion after using the service, you can decide to cancel without charge.
 They offer the following payment options: Visa, MasterCard, iDeal, American Express, GiroPay and PayPal MINT (prepaid card system).
 Your best choice for anonymity is MINT.
 Accounts are for single person use only, but you can get a discount if you refer a friend.